hpatches/hpatches-benchmark/benchmarks/classification/README.md

 train_sameseq_neg.pairs
 ```

-These lists are defined as follows:
+The content of these lists is as follows:

 * `train_easy_pos.pairs` contains positive pairs that are easier
 to classify (smaller affine jitters).